 Things I've learned, documented quickly

-(raw disk) file, format it with a filesystem, mount that filesystem, and put a file on it.
+Today I needed to create a blank .img (raw disk) file, format it with a filesystem, mount that filesystem, and put a file on it.
 The reason for this was absolute laziness: I didn’t want to put a file on a flash drive and then go to my basement to plug it in to a server.
 Instead, I wanted to use the Dell iDRAC Virtual Media option to mount a disk with the necessary file.
 So, how does one create such a disk file?

 I finally learned how to commit a shell script in Git on Windows that will have its executable bit set in Linux when the same repo is used there: